Escaping the BLEU Trap: A Signal-Grounded Framework with Decoupled Semantic Guidance for EEG-to-Text Decoding: Method

-\textbf{Q-K-V Injection Mechanism.} Unlike prior approaches that simply concatenate brain embeddings with text tokens—often leading to signal neglect via self-attention \cite{wu2022characterizing, mishra2025thought2text}—we employ a \textit{Q-K-V Injection} strategy to strictly separate the information flow~\cite{li2023blip,alayrac2022flamingo}.
-Let $\Phi_{self}(\cdot)$ denote the stacked causal self-attention layers of the frozen LLM decoder.
-During the autoregressive generation step $t$, the input sequence consists of the fixed structured prompt $\mathbf{X}_{prompt}$ (as a prefix) concatenated with the previously generated tokens $\mathbf{y}_{<t}$.
-The decoder first processes this sequence to obtain the contextualized hidden states $\mathbf{H}_{text}$:
+\textbf{Q-K-V Injection Workflow.} Unlike previous approaches that concatenate brain embeddings with text tokens—leading to signal neglect via self-attention \cite{wu2022characterizing, mishra2025thought2text}—we employ a \textit{Q-K-V Injection} strategy to separate the information flow \cite{li2023blip, alayrac2022flamingo}.
+The autoregressive input sequence consists of the prompt $\mathbf{X}_{prompt}$ and previously generated tokens $\mathbf{y}_{<t}$.
+The decoder processes this to obtain contextualized hidden states $\mathbf{H}_{text} = \Phi_{self}([\mathbf{X}_{prompt}; \mathbf{y}_{<t}])$, which serve as \textit{Queries} for the cross-attention layers.
+To provide a multi-scale representation, we prepend the global vector $\mathbf{v}_{eeg}$ to the token-level embeddings $\mathbf{E}_{eeg}$, forming an augmented $(L+1) \times d_{model}$ sequence.
+This unified representation is then projected to form the \textit{Keys} and \textit{Values}:

-where $[\cdot ; \cdot]$ denotes the concatenation operation along the sequence dimension.
-These hidden states $\mathbf{H}_{text}$ then serve as the \textit{Queries} for the subsequent cross-attention layers, specifically seeking information from the neural signals.